vzcatus13/test-task-iris/README.md

 ### What has been done:

-I created a script (program, application) that goes to Google Mail and extracts the number of unread emails from there.
+I created a script (program, application) that goes to Google Mail and extracts the number of unread emails.

-For readability, the program was divided into different parts, which is reflected in the file system.
-If the program is to be run as serverless-lambda-function, then everything can always be returned to one file.
+The program was divided into parts for readability, which is reflected in the file system.
+If the program is to be run as serverless-lambda-function, everything can always be returned to one file.

 For demonstration purposes, the program can be interacted via the CLI.